CoderUni/bottom_bar/README.md

 ## BottomBarItem
 #### Contains information about the item that [BottomBar](###BottomBar) has to display
 -  `icon` - `Icon` of `BottomBarItem`
+-  `inactiveIcon`- Icon to display when `BottomBarItem` is not active
 -  `title` - `Title` of `BottomBarItem`
 -  `activeColor` - `Color` of `icon`, `title`, and `background` of `BottomBarItem` during **light mode** when it is selected
 -  `darkActiveColor` - `Color` of `icon`, `title`, and `background` of `BottomBarItem` during **dark mode** when it is selected